"Women aged 40 to 59 have the highest rate of depression out of any group based on age and gender in the United States."

 The Female Physiological Response to Stress

 Women, and particularly women over the age of 40, produce more of the stress hormone cortisol than men.
-The female sex hormone progesterone prevents the stress hormone system from turning itself off as it does in men.
+The female sex hormone progesterone prevents the stress hormone system from turning itself off the same way it does in men.
 Since depression is a common symptom of perimenopause and menopause, and progesterone levels fluctuate during this time, chronic stress in women over the age of 40 not only leads to depression but also contributes to chronic inflammation, which also affects your immune system.
 It affects your blood sugar, metabolism, and gut health.

 Other Common Causes of Depression